Adding Captions to Videos using the Media Module

 - Select the Language of the track text data.

-- Enter the appropriate Label for the caption file.
+- The Label will be added automatically for the caption file.
 The label is displayed inside player and allows the viewer to select a language.
-If no label is supplied, the value specified for language is displayed.

 - Select the Kind of text track.
 Options include: